LoyolaLawTech/Class-Documents/2018/homework/Homework4-algorithm.md

 ## Due March 13, 5pm

-Following on our class discussion of laws as algorithm, for this assignment please create a javascript function that expresses the substance of [La.
+Following on our class discussion of laws as algorithms, for this assignment please create a javascript function that expresses the substance of [La.
 Civil Code Article 103](http://www.legis.la.gov/Legis/Law.aspx?d=108533).
 Your function should return true if the person is entitled to a divorce and false if